Codingsimon/Codingsimon/README.md

 📚 Currently learning about the implementation of Machine Learning algorithms
 🔬 I am also interested in Linux, Docker and Statistics.
+🖥️ My last project is a digital frame software for my photos running on a Raspberry Pi.

 📫 How to reach me: https://www.linkedin.com/mwlite/in/simon-wimmer-96032816b